dubwise101/manifesttransform/README.md

 # manifesttransform
 XSL stylesheet to transform AndroidManifest.xml into a Latex table

+Required packages:
+* lscape/pdflscape for landscape mode
-lscape/pdf or pdflscape package required to rotate the page. longtable for splitting tables over multiple pages
+* longtable for splitting tables over multiple pages

+Use an XSLT 2.0 processing engine like Saxon: http://xsltransform.net/